 Enhanced Web-Based Weed Ordering

-Most dispensaries had websites prior to the onset of COVID-19, but they varied greatly in ease of use and accuracy of content.
-More than a few were outdated and did not provide a true representation of what products were in stock or provide an option to place orders online.
-Social distancing mandates mean that consumers need to get their purchases quickly, conveniently and as safely as possible.
-Some states have capacity limits and others still do not allow physical access to dispensaries.
+Most dispensaries had websites before the onset of COVID-19, but they varied greatly in ease of use and accuracy of the content.
+More than a few were outdated and did not accurately represent what products were in stock or provide an option to place orders online.
+Social distancing mandates mean that consumers need to make and get their purchases quickly, conveniently, and safely.
+That's where online pre-orders and purchases came in!